eph-raim/ha-vpn-vpcs/README.md

 1. Launch four Amazon Linux instances, one in each VPC public subnet, with the following characteristics:
   1. Allocate four VPC EIPs and associate an EIP to each VPN instance.
   * Select VPN_Monitor for IAM Role
-* Disable Source/Dest checking on both instances by right-clicking on the instances and selecting Change Source/Dest.
+* Disable Source/Dest checking on four instances by right-clicking on the instances and selecting Change Source/Dest.
 Check.
-* Configure Routing Tables in each VPC private subnet to send traffic to the "other" VPC through the VPC VPN instances.
+* Create Routing Tables in each VPC private subnet to send traffic to the "other" VPC through the VPC VPN instances.

 ## To configure sshd config on VPN instances
 1. Connect to each VPN Instance and su as root